-Durable medical equipment (DME) and related supplies (continued) We cover all medically necessary DME covered by Original next 24 months you will pay nothing for your oxygen rental Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.pthp.com. equipment.
-At the end of 60 months (5 years), the cycle will restart and you will begin paying a monthly cost-share for your rental equipment again.
-Supplies such as tubing and oxygen are not included in the five-year cycle and you will always be responsible for cost- sharing on these items.
+Services that are covered for you What you must pay when you get these services innetwork Durable medical equipment (DME) and related supplies (continued) years), the cycle will restart and you will begin paying a monthly cost-share for your rental equipment again.
+Supplies such as tubing and oxygen are not included in the five-year cycle and you will always be responsible for cost-sharing on these items.
 If you leave our plan during the five-year cycle, you may have to start a new five-year cycle with your new health plan.
-If prior to enrolling in PrimeTime Health Plan you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PrimeTime Health Plan Basic - MA Only (HMO-POS) is 20% of the cost.
-You must use an in- network DME supplier enrolled in Medicare.
-The most recent list of suppliers is available on our website at www.pthp.com.
-Authorization rules may apply.
-Contact the plan for
+If prior to enrolling in PrimeTime Health Plan Basic - MA Only (HMO-POS) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PrimeTime Health Plan Basic - MA Only (HMO-POS) is 20%.

+Emergency care

-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
-World-wide coverage. \$110 copay for each Medicare-covered emergency room visit. \$200 copay for Medicare- covered world-wide emergency transportation.
+Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.

+World-wide coverage.

+\$110 copay for each Medicare-covered emergency room visit. \$200 copay for Medicare-covered world-wide emergency transportation.
 If you are admitted to the hospital within 23 hours for the same condition, you pay \$0 for the emergency room visit.

 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.

-Health and wellness education programs Tele-monitoring Services - to improve member quality of life and empower members to work with their physicians and other care providers to better manage their care.
-Enrollees diagnosed with any of the conditions below may be eligible: Heart Failure Diabetes \$0 copay for health and wellness education programs
+Health and wellness education programs